Sergio00166/webFILE/README.md

 - **Streaming**: direct streaming of media via browser-supported formats.
 No transcoding, no overhead.
 - **File operations**: upload, create, delete (controlled by write ACL).
 - **Access control** via JSON-based ACLs (read/write/deny per resource).
-- Detects if a directory is an mount point.
+Also it detects if a directory is an mount point and changes its type (and icon).

 ## Multimedia Streaming
 - Leverages browser-native codecs only.